 In our busy and stressful lives, we look to save time (an also our wallets).
 Corporations look to save money.
 There is no denying the benefits of having things made of plastic.

-Much evidence from decades of research and use of plastics suggests we need to rethink plastic in our surrounds and in our use.
+Much evidence from decades of research and use of plastics suggests we need to rethink plastic in our surroundings and in our use.

 Our dilemma with plastic things

 On the one hand, plastic offers us things we revere, like ‘green’ solutions and appliances that improve our lives.

 On the other, plastics harm our well-being from off-gassing (or outgassing) and leaching of toxic additives from everyday products that we use at work and at home.

 How plastic things affect our wellbeing

 Note: not all plastics are the same in the additives they contain and how they react with heating etc. in their environment.
 The below list is a generalized overview.
 There are at least 13 common types of plastics.
 See the below table for information on the main seven.

 - Plastics contain 1000s of chemical additives.
 Some are considered harmful to human health.

 - Plastic additives can leach into our food or drink during cooking or with storage